SimonPhoenix96/spectral-scribe/README.md

 # Spectral Scribe <i> ![alt text](https://github.com/SimonPhoenix96/spectral-scribe/blob/main/resources/spectralscribe-logo100x.png)

 ## Install
-The extension can easily be installed via the [Chrome Webstore](https://chromewebstore.google.com/detail/spectral-scribe/glmmkhkihiaggamlpiiibibdhbjgeeim?authuser=0&hl=en-GB) but it's still an older version but will be updated after google reviews the new release
+The extension can easily be installed via the [Chrome Webstore](https://chromewebstore.google.com/detail/spectral-scribe/glmmkhkihiaggamlpiiibibdhbjgeeim?authuser=0&hl=en-GB) but it's still an older version that will be updated after google reviews the new release

 ## Overview